Slovenia men's national volleyball team: History

-The Slovenian national team played its first official match on 24 April 1992, under the leadership of Viktor Krevsel.
-They make their first appearance at the European Volleyball Championship in 2001, where they finished in 12th place.
+The Slovenia national team played its first official match on 24 April 1992, under the leadership of Viktor Krevsel.
+They first appeared at the European Volleyball Championship in 2001, where they took last place among twelve teams.

-In March 2015, Andrea Giani was announced as new head coach of the Slovenian national team.
-In October 2015, Slovenia won its first medal at the 2015 European Volleyball Championships after losing in the final against France (3–0).
+In March 2015, Andrea Giani was appointed as the head coach of Slovenia.
+He led the team to its first medal at the 2015 Men's European Volleyball Championship, when Slovenia lost 3–0 to France in the final.
 Tine Urnaut won one of the individual player awards for the best outside spiker.

-In January 2017, Giani resigned as coach, and in March 2017, Slobodan Kovač took over the team.
-In May 2017, Slovenia qualified for the 2018 edition of the FIVB Volleyball Men's World Championship, their first ever World Championship appearance.

-In January 2019, the Volleyball Federation of Slovenia and Kovač both agreed to part ways and terminate the contract.
+In January 2017, Giani resigned as coach and Slobodan Kovač took over the team.
+In the same year, Slovenia qualified for the 2018 edition of the FIVB Volleyball Men's World Championship, their first ever World Championship appearance, after beating Belgium in the qualifiers.
+Two years after his appointment, in January 2019, the Volleyball Federation of Slovenia and Kovač both agreed to part ways and terminate the contract.
 He was replaced by Alberto Giuliani.

-In 2019, Slovenia hosted the 2019 edition of the FIVB Volleyball Men's Challenger Cup at home in Ljubljana.
+Slovenia hosted the 2019 edition of the FIVB Volleyball Men's Challenger Cup at home in Ljubljana.
 The team reached the final, where they defeated Cuba 3–0 and earned the right to participate in the 2020 Nations League, replacing Portugal; however, the competition was cancelled due to the COVID-19 pandemic, and Slovenia qualified for the 2021 edition instead.
 At their Nations League debut in Rimini, Italy, the team reached the final round as the only challenger team, where they lost 3–0 both to Poland and France in the semifinals and in the third place match, respectively.

 At the 2019 European Championship, Slovenia was one of the four co-hosts of the tournament.
 The team reached the final again, where they lost 3–1 to Serbia, clinching their second silver medal in four years.
 Two years later, at the 2021 European Championship, Slovenia once again reached the final.
-After defeating hosts Poland in the semifinals, they lost the final 3–2 to Italy to claim their third silver medal.
+After defeating hosts Poland in the semifinals, they lost the final 3–2 against Italy to claim their third silver medal.
 Gregor Ropret was selected in the All Star Team as the best setter through fan votes.
-Giuliani decided to step down as Slovenia head coach in September 2021, and was replaced by Mark Lebedew from February 2022.
-After failing to reach the top 8 in the 2022 Nations League, he was sacked and replaced by Gheorghe Crețu in August 2022, just two weeks before the start of the 2022 FIVB Volleyball Men's World Championship, hosted by Slovenia and Poland.
+Giuliani decided to step down as head coach after the tournament, and was replaced by Mark Lebedew from February 2022.
+After failing to reach the top 8 in the 2022 Nations League, he was sacked and replaced by Gheorghe Crețu in August 2022, just two weeks before the start of the 2022 FIVB Men's Volleyball World Championship, co-hosted by Slovenia and Poland.